Is pickpocketing bad in Rome?

 How to avoid pickpockets in Rome, Italy

-Usually pickpockets have a couple of seconds to assess whether you’re worth robbing or not, so make yourself look like you’ll be too much trouble to try robbing, and they’ll move on.
+To avoid being pickpocketed in Rome, be aware of your surroundings at all times and take the usual precautions with your belongings.
+Usually pickpockets have a couple of seconds to assess whether you’re worth robbing, so make yourself look like you’ll be too much trouble to try robbing, and they’ll move on.

 Here are a few simple precautions you can take to make yourself look virtually unassailable to wannabe thieves: